hpatches/hpatches-benchmark/README.md

 SEQUENCE.IMNAME.PATCH_IDX
 ```

-specifying the `SEQUENCE` and `IMNAME` of the patch-image containing the patch and the index `PATCH_INDX` of the patch in that image.
+specifying the `SEQUENCE` and `IMNAME` of the patch-image containing the patch and the index `PATCH_IDX` of the patch in that image.
 Indexes start from zero, such that `i_ski.ref.3` denotes the *fourth* patch in the `data/hpatches/i_ski/ref.png` file.

 The following pseudo-code shows how to extract the patch `SEQUENCE.IMNAME.PATCH_IDX` from this data: